Safety at UAF

 Accident Injury Reporting

-It is a requirement to report all accident and injuries.
+It is a requirement to report all accidents and injuries.
 You can find information as to how to report, who should report, when they should report, and what forms are needed here.

 Any university employee may apply for Loss Prevention Funds.
 To find more information, visit the loss prevention process page.

-Whether you are working in an office, outside, in the power plant or for facilities services, if it hurts to do your job, call us we may be able to help.
+Whether you are working in an office, outside, in the power plant or for facilities services, if it hurts to do your job, contact us we may be able to help.